top of page

 I studied Philosophy as an undergrad which still informs the way that I think and work.
 I'm particularly interested in aspects of Buddhist thinking around attachment, suffering and impermanence.
 I bring mindfulness into my practice when it might help.

-As a counsellor, I've worked with a wide range of people including those experiencing (or experiences of): addiction, childhood sexual abuse, low self-esteem, depression, obsessive thinking, self-harm, abusive relationships, personal boundary issues, social anxiety, insomnia, work-stress.
+As a counsellor, I've worked with a wide range of people including those experiencing (or experiences of): anxiety, depression, addiction, childhood sexual abuse, low self-esteem, depression, obsessive thinking, self-harm, abusive relationships, personal boundary issues, social anxiety, insomnia, work-stress.
 I had the privilege of working as a long-term counsellor at The Swan Project in Bristol for three years, where I met some truly inspiring people - clients and colleagues alike.

 Looking back, I feel like I was always going to do something like this with my life.
 I've always been someone friends would come to to talk about their personal issues, maybe because I'm a good listener and am a non-judgemental person.